bhatt-arunima/Financial_Fraud_Detection/README.md

 # Financial_Fraud_Detection
-develop a model for predicting fraudulent transactions for a  financial company and use insights from the model to develop an actionable plan.
-Data for the  case is available in CSV format having 6362620 rows and 10 columns.
+The objective of this project is to develop a model for predicting fraudulent transactions for a financial company.
+There are 6362620 rows and 10 columns in the dataset.

+#Libraries Used:
+Numpy

+Pandas

+Matplotlib

+Seaborn

+Sklearn

+imblearn